FoFF’s 2021 Legislative Agenda – ***updated 7/8

 Climate and Climate Justice

 FoFF has been participating in advocacy work around the Oregon Climate Action Plan, stemming from Executive Order 20-04, and will continue to do so through the legislative session.
-Other environmental bills that we are tracking include the 100% Clean bill HB 2995 (Energy & Environment); Toxic-Free Schools HB 2406 (Ag & Natural Resources); Climate Justice through land use planning HB 2488 (E&E; Ways & Means); the Healthy Homes bill HB 2842 (Housing; Ways & Means), which establishes a program within the Oregon Health Authority to provide grants to entities to provide financial assistance to low income households and landlords; and The Oregon Energy Affordability Act HB 2475 (E&E), which authorizes Public Utility Commission to consider differential energy burden and other inequities of affordability in rates.
+Other environmental bills that we are tracking include the 100% Clean bill HB 2995 PASSED AS HB2021 (Energy & Environment); Toxic-Free Schools HB 2406 NOT PASSED (Ag & Natural Resources); Climate Justice through land use planning HB 2488 NOT PASSED (E&E; Ways & Means); the Healthy Homes bill HB 2842 PASSED (Housing; Ways & Means), which establishes a program within the Oregon Health Authority to provide grants to entities to provide financial assistance to low income households and landlords; and The Oregon Energy Affordability Act HB 2475 PASSED (E&E), which authorizes Public Utility Commission to consider differential energy burden and other inequities of affordability in rates.

-HB2488 is scheduled for a Work Session on April 12th at 1pm.
-HB2842 also made it to the Ways and Means Committee.
-HB2475 was voted out of the House and has been scheduled for a Public Hearing in the Senate on April 22 at 1pm.
-HB2357 passed out of the House Ag Committee and is currently in the House Committee on Revenue.
+HB2488 NOT PASSED is now in the Ways and Means Committee.
+HB2842 PASSED also made it to the Ways and Means Committee.
+HB2475 PASSED was voted out of the House and has been scheduled for a Public Hearing in the Senate on April 22 at 1pm.
+HB2357 NOT PASSED passed out of the House Ag Committee and is currently in the House Committee on Revenue.

 Racial and Social Justice/Equity